Why drinking and IVF don’t mix

 The possibility of becoming a mother wasn’t the only price Christine* paid for regularly drinking white wine before and during IVF treatment:

 “My husband divorced me a year after IVF.
 He simply couldn’t forgive me for blowing our chances.
 Through being unable to resist a drink every now and again while all the IVF stuff was happening, I ended up losing everything.
 We sold the family home and I moved into a flat on my own.
-I developed depression and had to take some time out of work.
+I developed depression symptoms and had to take some time out of work.

 Those were dark years, and, as I have already said, I still feel upset about it all.
 I will never get over it.
 I am disgusted at myself for not finding the mental strength to stop drinking altogether.
 If I had done that, my life might be so different now.”